French, 1760 - 1832

-Lethière was born in the French colony of Guadeloupe to a white colonial official and a woman of color who had previously been enslaved.
+Lethière was born in the French colony of Guadeloupe; his father was a white bureaucrat and his mother was a formerly enslaved woman.
 He would become one of the first artists of African descent to be widely recognized throughout Europe.
 Lethière painted this work as a student at the Académie de France in Rome.
-It was later exhibited in Paris during the Salon of 1795 and again in the Salon of 1801.
-In both exhibitions, the painting was criticized for the grotesque nature of the severed head at left, which would have struck a chord in the collective imagination of the French public, who was well exposed to such gruesome acts as part of the French Revolution and its bloody guillotine.
+It was later exhibited in Paris at the Salon of 1801.
+Upon exhibition, the painting was criticized for the grotesque nature of the severed head at left, which would have struck a chord in the collective imagination of the French public, who was well exposed to such gruesome acts as part of the French Revolution and its bloody guillotine.

 |Medium||Oil on canvas|